Berigny/MFoE-AI/README.md

 ## 2. The Meta-Framework of Everything (MFoE)

 *This section (see full text in the paper) establishes the philosophical foundation of MFoE-AI.
 It emphasizes that intelligence is inherently relational, emerging from continuous interactions among the core elements: Void, Observer, Subjects & Objects, Medium, and Blueprint.
 By grounding our architecture in these principles, MFoE-AI provides a clear, scalable pathway toward AGI.
-[Read the full draft whitepaper in full](https://raw.githubusercontent.com/Berigny/MFoE-AI-Paper/9b03a083d6eb2749d0564c52dbabd00c65c13ae7/MFoE-AI-Paper.pdf)*
+[Read the draft whitepaper in full](https://raw.githubusercontent.com/Berigny/MFoE-AI-Paper/9b03a083d6eb2749d0564c52dbabd00c65c13ae7/MFoE-AI-Paper.pdf)*

 More material is available at [www.mfoe.life](https://www.mfoe.life/home)